 At the larger festivals you are probably not the only photographer or videographer to capture the event.
 It is possible you are going to be working close to each other.
 Always introduce yourself to your colleagues and as it happens you’re accidentally walking in somebody els his shot, do apologize.
 Cooperation takes less time than photoshopping colleagues out of your pictures.
 Although it is sometimes inevitable that it happens.

-4. Don’t take boring group pictures.
+4. Don’t be a festival photographer that takes boring group pictures.

 At each festival I’m asked at least once: please, take a picture of our group.
 Many clients won’t use posed group pictures of their visitors because, well, they don’t express a lot of spontaneity.
 And I don’t think these kind of pictures fit into the story I am trying to tell.
 Taking them is a waste of time.
 However, you can always try to create someting that does look spontaneously.
 Tip: you could ask a group to not look into the camera while toasting for example.
 I call it this a “no-looky”.